How we can help – your research career

 - Reviewing your career to date and your aspirations

 - Accessing specialist advice

 - Links to NHS Trusts and Local Authorities/HEI/CRN/CTU

 - Reviewing your application

 The NIHR website has more detail on training and career development.

-This is a learning platform developed by National Institute for Health Research (NIHR) Clinical Research Network Kent, Surrey and Sussex (CRN KSS), Applied Research Collaboration Kent, Surrey and Sussex (ARC KSS) and Research Design Service South East (RDS SE).
+This is a learning platform developed by National Institute for Health and Care Research (NIHR) Clinical Research Network Kent, Surrey and Sussex (CRN KSS), Applied Research Collaboration Kent, Surrey and Sussex (ARC KSS) and Research Design Service South East (RDS SE).

 The learning platform designed for early career researchers enables you to explore research within health and social care.
 The learning resources cover three levels: understanding research, getting involved in research and developing your own research.
 You can enter the learning platform at any level; the learning pictogram provides a more detailed overview of each level.